camarguinho/dekorate-challenge/README.md

 There are 2 namespaces (OpenShift projects) in your OpenShift cluster:
 The namespace for hosting your CRW environment is USERNAME-codeready where `USERNAME` correspond to your specific username.
-The namespace for hosting database and microservice is USERNAME-dekorate-challenge.
+The namespace for hosting the microservice is USERNAME-dekorate-challenge.

 NOTE: change the USERNAME with your own.